Radon and health

 Radon levels in homes can be reduced by:

-Radon safety should be considered when new houses are built, particularly in high radon areas.
-In Europe and the United States of America, the inclusion of protective measures in new buildings has become a routine measure.
-In some countries it has become a mandatory procedure.
-Passive systems of mitigation have been shown to be capable of reducing indoor radon levels by up to 50%.
+Passive systems of mitigation have been shown to be capable of reducing indoor radon levels up to 50% or more.
 When radon ventilation fans are added radon levels can even be reduced further.

 Radon in drinking water

 In many countries, drinking water is obtained from groundwater sources such as springs, wells and boreholes.
-These sources of water normally have much higher concentrations of radon than surface water from rivers, lakes and streams.
+These sources of water normally have higher concentrations of radon than surface water from reservoirs, rivers or lakes.